Learning Lesson: The Shadow Knows II

 - Tape the string on the very end of the stick.

-- Place the stick vertically into the ground.
+- Place the stick vertically into level ground.
 (Make sure the stick is in a true vertical position.)

-- Using the protractor, measure the angle between the stick and sting.
+- Using the protractor, measure the angle between the ground and string.

 - Use the following formula to determine the circumference of the earth:

-Actually the circumference around the equator is slightly larger, 24,902.4 miles (40,076.5 kilometers).
-This is due to the earth's rotational speed and the fact that the earth's core is liquid and not solid.
+The actual circumference around the equator is slightly larger, 24,902.4 miles (40,076.5 kilometers) than over the poles.
+This ever so slight buldge is due to the earth's rotational speed and the fact that the earth's core is liquid and not solid.

 If the students complete the lesson in the fall, then teach them the following winter safety rules.